pablo-meier/Pablog/frog-sources/posts/2018-02-01-meetings-baby.md

 leaders and managers are managing down and treat it as one of your company's most important OKRs.

-**Good company culture, like having correct business accounting, is not something you can just count on happening, you must allocate resources to it and treat it as critical to the survival of your business.** If you misreport your books, your business dies despite your product or your customers.
+Really, learn that **good company culture, like having correct business accounting, is not something you can just count on happening, you must allocate resources to it and treat it as critical to the survival of your business.** If you misreport your books, your business dies despite your product or your customers.
 Responsible business leaders don't ad-hoc their books, _they hire accountants_, they spend money and energy, they do audits.
 You must do the same with culture.

 If you have 5 minutes, watch Jay Smooth talk about it on a more personal scale: nobody is "finished" being a good person, they must work on it every day.